mngoapp/mngoapp.github.io/about.md

 bodyClass: page-about
 ---

-Mngo App is an Application Platform.
+Mango is an Application Platform.

 ## High Level Features